Mario Guevara

-Mario Elías Guevara Rivera (born March 1, 1971) is a former Salvadoran professional football player.
+Mario Elías Guevara Rivera (born March 1, 1971) is a Salvadoran former professional footballer who played as a defender.

 Club career

 Nicknamed el Jefe (the boss), Guevara started his career at local club Tiburones, then had a lengthy spell at Primera División club Alianza F.C. with whom he won several league titles.

 After 10 seasons with them he moved to Once Municipal to become player/coach in 2006, and finished his career with a return to lower league outfit Alba-Ajacutla.

 International career

 Guevara made his debut for El Salvador in a March 1999 UNCAF Nations Cup match against Guatemala and has earned a total of 18 caps, scoring no goals.
 He has represented his country in 7 FIFA World Cup qualification matches as well as at the 1999 UNCAF Nations Cup.

 His final international game was a September 2004 FIFA World Cup qualification match against Jamaica.